Chandler Brook Preserve

 More information

 Chandler Brook, a major tributary of the Royal River, is accessible from the Royal River Water Trail section from Wescustogo Park to Route 9.
-Access the Chandler Brook Preserve from the boat launch on the Royal River off Route 9 at Old Town House Park and paddle upstream.
+Access Chandler Brook Preserve from the boat launch on the Royal River off Route 9 at Old Town House Park and paddle upstream.
 Paddlers will encounter no currents except minor rapids (easy to pole, push, or line upriver with no portage) under the North Road bridge.
-Please note that the banks of Chandler Brook are too steep for boat access or convenient foot access
+Please note that the banks of Chandler Brook are too steep for boat access or convenient foot access.

 Chandler Brook Preserve